gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Update Suppresion now works by using budding redstone updates, you can find the world download in the "Mods & Extra Files" Folder for the Update Suppresor Model for this version
 - Maps would not snap to a grid, meaning unobtainable map variants can be obtained

+**Beta 1.6.0**
+- Dropping any equipment that was damaged creates a zero stack.
+This item can picked up any number of times and fills up the player's inventory quickly.
+This method only works on tools, armor, and weapons that have durability.

 **Beta 1.7**
 - Block Transmutation can work by building a piston and water based contraption
 - Block Transmutation can also work with an arrow and piston contraption